IOTEROP/IOWA/README.md

 ## Content

-Numbered samples increased in complexity from the simplest LwM2M Client.
+Numbered samples increase in complexity from the simplest LwM2M Client.
 Other samples demonstrate a particular feature.

 Each sample has its own README.md providing more details.